blawson69/Versus/README.md

 A **tandem** contest is where both participants are rolling a skill or attribute (usually the same one) to be the "last man standing."
 A drinking contest, for instance, may use multiple contestants' Constitution rolls until one of them fails to roll over the threshold, passing out and losing the game.
 Contestants may use different skills or attributes, depending on your contest.
 Tug-of-War (STR), five finger fillet (DEX), and other contests fall into this category.

 ### Opposing
 An **opposing** contest is where contestants demonstrate a skill in an opposing manner.
-The highest roll wins each round, and the winner is the one with the most rounds won.
-Most traditional skill-based contests such as sports would fall under this type: Sharpshooting, horseshoes, etc. The selected skill or attribute for each contestant can either be the same or a different one depending on your game.
+The highest roll wins each round, and the winner is the one with the most rounds won after reaching the Rounds Limit.
+Most traditional skill-based contests would fall under this type: Sharpshooting, horseshoes, etc. The selected skill or attribute for each contestant can either be the same or a different one depending on your game.
 A wrestling match, for instance, could be conducted much like a grapple check.
 Contestant #2 may use either Dexterity or Strength against Contestant #1's Strength over multiple rounds to see who pinned the other the most often.
 As you can see, this type could also be used for regular opposing skills checks by providing a single round to play, Stealth vs. Perception, Deception vs. Persuasion, etc.

 ### Points
 A **points** based contest is where the contestants must be the first to reach a certain number of points.
 Think of Ping Pong or Racketball, to name a few games.
-You set the number of points a contestant must reach to win the game, and can optionally set a [margin](#margin) by which they must win.
-The default point cap is 11, but keep in mind that the number of rounds played could be more than double that, especially if using a high margin.
+You set the number of points a contestant must reach to win the game (the Points Cap), and can optionally set a [margin](#margin) by which they must win.
+Keep in mind that the number of rounds played could be more than double the Points Cap, especially if using a high margin.

 ## Cheats
 A "cheat" is an extra modifier added to a contestant's die roll.
 This can be added during setup to accommodate for a feat, magic item, or other features that would normally affect the die roll for the particular skill or attribute being used.
 During the contest itself, this can also be used to affect outcomes due to bystander interference, environmental changes, GM-permitted cheating, etc. as the game progresses.
 Each round gives an opportunity to modify the cheat for either contestant whenever the "Next Round" button is displayed.

 ## Rounds
 When you create an [opposing](#opposing) contest, you can set the number of rounds to play.
-The default is 5.
 It is advisable to provide an odd number to help avoid ties.
 However, there is a toggle in the game setup to provide tie breaker rounds whenever needed.

 For all game types, you will get results for each round one at a time to allow for suspense and any flavor text or other activities you wish to provide the players in between rounds.
 Until the game is over, the GM will receive a "Next Round" button that will generate the results for the next round.
 If you lose track of the "Next Round" button, you can use the `!versus go` command to achieve the same result.

 ## Threshold
 This is the number used in [tandem](#tandem) contests to determine the point at which a roll fails.
 Think of it as a Competition DC.
-The Versus script will roll for each contestant, and will provide a "Next Round" link to the GM until someone fails to roll greater than the threshold.
+The Versus script will roll for each contestant, and will provide a "Next Round" button to the GM until someone fails to roll greater than the threshold.
 The default is 10, but you may wish to set it lower, particularly if you are using a [modifier](#modifier).

 ## Modifier
 An optional modifier can be provided for [tandem](#tandem) games.
 This modifier is added to the [threshold](#threshold) on each round after the first, making the game increasingly harder.
 For instance, giving a modifier of 1 with a threshold of 10 will make the threshold for round two 11, round three 12, etc. You can use decimals to increase the threshold at lower increments.
 A modifier of 0.5 will increase threshold by 1 every other round.
 Negative numbers are not allowed and will be converted to positive numbers.